 Figure 3: Estimates of instantaneous treatment effects on log of first-differenced central transfers from RDD analyses using the local randomization approach.
 The red lines show the estimated treatment effects, and the gray bars show their randomization distribution.
 P-values are presented for the treatment effect estimate.

 averaged over all four treated provinces.
 Since the linearity assumption is not necessary for this method, I use logged net transfers as the outcome variable instead of its first difference.
-The result confirms not only a statistically significant and sustained treatment effect throughout the postelection years, but also the absence of pre-treatment difference in the years prior to the election.
+The result confirms not only a statistically significant and sustained treatment effect throughout the postelection years but also the absence of pre-treatment difference in the years prior to the election.
 The latter verifies that the generalized synthetic control has eliminated dynamic causality as intended.
-Echoing Table 2, Figure 4 shows that the transfer increases were steepest in the first year after the election, but still increased albeit with plateauing slopes over the subsequent years.
-Altogether, the three analyses present a consistent set of findings, according to which regime leaders in Vietnam increased transfers to provinces in which central candidates were defeated in the 2016 VNA election.
-All estimated treatment effects are statistically and substantively significant, and have survived sufficient placebo tests.
+Echoing Table 2, Figure 4 shows that the transfer increases were steepest in the first year after the election but still increased, albeit with plateauing slopes, over the subsequent years.
+Altogether, the three analyses present a consistent set of findings reflecting which regime leaders in Vietnam increased transfers to provinces in which central candidates were defeated in the 2016 VNA election.
+Thus, all estimated treatment effects are statistically and substantively significant and have survived sufficient placebo tests.
 They are also robust to some additional challenges:

-First, even though the small sample size, particularly the number of provinces with central candidate defeats, may be a cause for concern, in Online Appendix C I show that it does not compro mise the finding’s validity.
+First, even though the small sample size—particularly the number of provinces with central candidate defeats—may suggest a cause for concern, in Online Appendix C I show that it does not compro mise the finding’s validity.
 In terms of inferences, the exact tests using randomization

 Figure 4: Estimates of treatment effects on log of central transfers using the generalized synthetic control method.
-They gray region represents 95% confidence interval obtained by the parametric bootstrap.
+The gray region represents the 95% confidence interval obtained by the parametric bootstrap.
 The vertical dashed line marks the election year.

 inference are adequate because they do not depend on asymptotic properties.
 In terms of estimate reliability, a jackknife procedure shows that the results are not an artifact of my sample’s specific composition.
-Specifically, I introduce perturbations to the sample by adding or dropping treatment or control provinces one at a time to generate 62 new different samples, and re-estimate the main effects for each of them.
+Specifically, I introduce perturbations to the sample by adding or dropping treatment or control provinces one at a time to generate 62 new different samples and re-estimate the main effects for each of them.
 Online Appendix C, which elaborates on this procedure, confirms that most of the resulting estimates are statistically significant and close to the original results.

-Second, to verify that the results are robust beyond the bandwidth used to identify close elections, I re-run all three main analyses using different bandwidth specifications and find substantively similar estimates throughout.
-In Online Appendix D, I present findings from analyses that relax all bandwidth constraints and use all provinces except for Hanoi, Ho Chi Minh City and Binh Duong.
+Second, to verify that the results are robust beyond the bandwidth used to identify close elections, I re-run all three main analyses using different bandwidth specifications and find substantively similar estimates throughout each result.
+In Online Appendix D, I present findings from analyses that relax all bandwidth constraints and use all provinces except for Hanoi, Ho Chi Minh City, and Binh Duong.
 Even for this extreme case, the results still show a statistically significant effect across all three methods, which lends confidence to the generalizability of the main findings.

 Third, it is important to confirm that the empirical patterns observed for the 2016 election are not artifacts of unrelated events that took place in 2017.
 Of primary concern is a State Budget Law, which was issued in 2015 and began taking effect in 2017.
 It has resulted in significant changes to budget allocations to several provinces (Bach and Nguyen 2016), which may have biased the treatment effect estimates.
-Online Appendix B, however, shows that once Binh Duong is removed no other provinces in the sample were affected by the 2015 State Budget Law.
+Online Appendix B, however, shows that once Binh Duong is removed, no other provinces in the sample were affected by the 2015 State Budget Law.

 Additional Evidence from Previous Elections